 MADAGASCAR!
 A New Journey Begins!

-We are so pleased to announce that Soil Resources Initiative representatives, Charlene Nash and Chelsea Feast, have returned home from a 2 week trip to Madagascar!
+We are so pleased to announce that Soil Resources Initiative representatives have returned home from a 2 week trip to Madagascar!
 Madagascar is a large island off the eastern coast of Africa and home to some unbelievable species of plants and animals as well as diverse human culture!
 Did you know that over 80% of all of the plants and animals found on Madagascar can NOT be found anywhere else on Earth?!
 Absolutely amazing!
 One of the iconic groups of animals found on the island are primates known as LEMURS- over 100 different species!

 Lemurs' lives depend on trees, but unfortunately over 90% of the original forests on the island have been cut down, making lemurs the most endangered group of mammals on the planet.
 Soil Resources Initiative wanted to figure out how we could use our skills and resources to help protect the remaining forests and improve the lives of the Malagasy people.